microsoft/fabricrealtimelab/modules/module06b.md

 **Step 3: Add new minute column**

 Same as with the hour column, create a new *minute* column.
 In the new *minute* column, enter a minute for any given row.
-For example, if the *timestamp* is *2023-12-01 13:22:00* enter *22*.
+For example, if the *timestamp* is *2023-11-28 02:01:00* enter *1*.
+You may need to enter example values for several rows.

 ![Add minute](../images/module06/datawrangler-addminute.png)